TimoTheeus/Webtech-Final/home/readme.txt

 students: Timo van Milligen - 5710553, Fabian Machielsen -
 http://webtech.science.uu.nl/group49 <-- Not working, couldn't get it to not crash on the server

+Website description:
+A web store for clothing where u can create a user, login, edit/view your profile and history, browse products,sort them, add them to your cart and check out.

 Application structure:
 +-- node_modules
 +-- static